kartonfarkas/api_docs/source/suite/contacts/contact_email_history.rst

      - Comments
    * - contacts
      - array
-     - integer array which contains the contact IDs to check -
+     - Integer array which contains the contact IDs to check -

 .. list-table:: **Optional Parameters**